geekgarage/AnythingAnimal/README.md

 - Animals won't die instantly in water
 - Disable ragdoll of animals in water
 - Give animals human speed in water
-- Adjust normal walk speed using command /aaws x.yz or while walking using NUM+/- or mouse scroll
+- Adjust movement speed using command /aaws x.yz (walk), /aais x.yz (run inside), /aaos x.yz (run outside) or /aass x.yz (swim) or while moving using NUM+/- or mouse scroll
 - "Run" in MLO and in underground

 Add to server and 'ensure AnythingAnimal' in server config.